 - Bring your medicine bottles or a list of your medicines when you see your caregiver.
 Tell your caregiver if you are allergic to any medicine.
 Tell your caregiver if you use any herbs, food supplements, or over-the-counter medicine.

-- You may need blood and urine tests, a transrectal and kidney ultrasound, and a cystoscopy.
-You may also need an intravenous pyelogram, computed tomography (CT) scan, a chest x-ray, and an electrocardiogram (ECG).
-Ask your caregiver for more information about these and other tests that you may need.
-Write down the date, time, and location of each test.
+- You may need blood or urine tests before your surgery.
+You may also need x-rays, a CT scan, or an ultrasound.
+Talk to your healthcare provider about these or other tests you may need.
+Write down the date, time, and location for each test.

 The night before your surgery: